 In January 2020, the Board issued amendments to paragraphs 69 to 76 of IAS 1 Presentation of Financial Statements to specify the requirements for classifying liabilities as current or non-current.
 The amendments clarify: What is meant by a right to defer settlement; That a right to defer must exist at the end of the reporting period; That classification is unaffected by the likelihood that an entity will exercise its deferral right; That only if an embedded derivative in a convertible liability is itself an equity instrument, would the terms of a liability not impact its classification.
 The amendment is not expected to have a significant impact on the Group's consolidated financial statement.
-It is effective for annual periods beginning on or after 1 January 2023.
+It is effective for annual periods beginning on or after 1 January 2023, however, in July 2021, the Board tentatively decided to defer the effective date of the 2020 amendments to no earlier than 1 January 2024.